BAIES-Manager/Open-Source/BC/README.md

 5. cps2.jar: https://sourceforge.net/p/prognos/code/HEAD/tree/trunk/

 ## Execution: Web and Rest Server
-- In Eclipse, use "Run on Server".
+- Use "Run on Server" on Eclipse

 ## Possible Error & Soluton
 1. The BC project may require "XDoclet".
 In such case, download "xdoclet-1.2.3.jar" and connect the folder of xdoclet to the BC project.